 Six players have received eight All-America honors since 2002.
 Attackman Jack Newton '06 scored 108 goals from 2003 to 2006 and was an All-American after his senior year.
 Long-stick midfielder Andy Laskowski '04 and attackman Matt Silverio '03 garnered two All-America awards apiece.
 Silverio finished his career as the program's all-time leader in goals (219) and points (281).
 He was drafted to play in a professional lacrosse league after graduation.
 Gary Mahood and Don Kepler, Jr. were the program's first two All-Americans in 1962 and 1963, respectively.

-Six student-athletes earned a spot on the 2013 NESCAC Spring All-Academic Team.
+Ten student-athletes earned a spot on the 2014 NESCAC Spring All-Academic Team.
 Each NESCAC all-academic team honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
-Fiacco made the USILA Scholar All-America Team after his senior season in 2013.
+Fiacco and Hopper made the USILA Scholar All-America Team in 2013 and 2014, respectively.
 Corbin Brown '11 formed Hamilton Against Hunger, which donates food not used by campus dining halls to a shelter in Utica.